 VMware HCX comprises a virtual management component at both the source and destination sites, and up to five types of VMware HCX Interconnect service appliances depending on the HCX license.
-VMware HCX services are configured and enabled at the source site, and then deployed as virtual appliances at the source site, with a peer appliance at the destination site.
+VMware HCX services are configured and activated at the source site, and then deployed as virtual appliances at the source site, with a peer appliance at the destination site.

 HCX Connector and HCX Cloud Installations

-In the HCX site-to-site architecture, there is notion of an HCX source and HCX destination environment.
-Depending on the environment, there is a specific HCX installer: HCX Connector (previously HCX Enterprise) or HCX Cloud.
+In the HCX site-to-site architecture, there is notion of an HCX source and an HCX destination environment.
+Depending on the environment, there is a specific HCX installer: HCX Connector or HCX Cloud.
 HCX Connector is always deployed as the source.
 HCX Cloud is typically deployed as the destination, but it can be used as the source in cloud-to-cloud deployments.
 In HCX-enabled public clouds, the cloud provider deploys HCX Cloud.
 The public cloud tenant deploys HCX Connector on-premises.

 The source and destination sites are paired together for HCX operations.

 An HCX Connector cannot be paired with another HCX Connector.

 In both the source and the destination environments, HCX is deployed to the management zone, next to each site's vCenter Server, which provides a single plane (HCX Manager) for administering VMware HCX.
 This HCX Manager provides a framework for deploying HCX service virtual machines across both the source and destination sites.
 VMware HCX administrators are authenticated, and each task authorized through the existing vSphere SSO identity sources.
 VMware HCX mobility, extension, protection actions can be initiated from the HCX User Interface or from within the vCenter Server Navigator screen's context menus.